thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 ```

 _Note:_ The creation of the cluster can take up to **20 minutes**.
-You can verify the cluster in the IBM Cloud, as you can see in the image below:
+You can verify the cluster in the IBM Cloud, as we see in the image below:

 ![ibm-cloud-cluster](images/ibm-cloud-cluster.png)